gidztech/docker-chromium/README.md

 ## How it works

 `docker-chromium` pulls a pre-built Docker image running a version of Chromium specified by you from a Docker Hub repository.
 You can then fetch the WebSocket URI to connect to the instance in your own application.
 If the pre-built image is unavailable or corrupt (rare case), a backup mechanism is in place, which builds the image from scratch locally instead.

+### Update

+Due to Ubuntu 14.04 LTS transitioning to ESM support, we have had to upgrade the Ubuntu version to 18.04 LTS.
+The Dockerfile used in the pre-built version in Docker Hub remains on the old version.
+Until this is changed, we have to disable this option for the time being.